MrPotato53/Vending-Machine/README.md

 ## Project-19: Vending Machine

 ### Project Abstract
 This software will, at first, offer a simple command line interface allowing users to simulate the process of purchasing items from the vending machine.
-As of now, we plan to first develop in Python to enable rapid development.
+We plan to first develop in Python to enable rapid development.
 If speed becomes an issue, we may refactor the system in C++.
-From there, there have been multiple ideas tossed around regarding further steps.
+From there, we've have multiple ideas tossed around regarding further steps.
 We think it would be cool to integrate a Raspberry Pi to make a physical vending machine that can actually dispense product.

 The database could hold information of how stocked a vending machine is.
 It could also contain this information for multiple vending machines.
 Maybe vendors' information could be kept in a database, and they could login to "restock" the vending machines or collect payment.
 Speaking of payments, maybe we use the Stripe API to collect payments?
 Or payments could automatically be routed.